jdasfd/shell/README.md

 ### wsl.conf

-Setting wsl2 features in `wsl.conf`:
+Local setting of wsl2 features in `wsl.conf`:

 - `$PATH` contains windows path which would make everything messy.
 Try [add interop] option.
 - When `dos2unix` unable to rename automatically, try [automount] into wsl.conf.